-My mother died when I was eight.
-This event caused me to wonder more intensely about God, family relationships and eventually about what the truth was.
+My mother died when I was almost nine.
+This event caused me to wonder more intensely about God and family relationships.
 My earliest recollection of some concept of God was the front page of the program at the Methodist church in Caldwell Idaho when I was 5 or 6 years old.
 It showed the face of a Christlike figure without a body but with a trail of dust and light behind it.

 When I was seven we moved to Grandview Idaho.
 One of our babysitters was a Mormon and talked a lot about her church.
 She told us how it was different from other churches, even that it was the true church.
 I remember asking my dad about it and he said that all churches were the really the same.

-When we moved to Boise, I met more Mormons, and became aware of some of their teachings.
+When we moved to Boise, I met more Mormons and became aware of some of their teachings.
 I went to church with some friends when I was about 16.
 I learned about how they were not supposed to use tobacco or drink alcohol.
 I heard about their doctrines of living prophets like in the Bible and the principle of eternal marriage, families, and temples.

-I made a many discoveries in the process of learning about Mormonism and mainstream Christians.
+I made many discoveries in the process of learning about Mormonism and mainstream Christians.
 Every doctrinal teaching and practice in mainstream Christianity is based on opinions of Bible scholars, not revelation or affirmation from God.

-I became aware that most Christians are not familiar with the basic tenets of their own fundamental mainstream Christian theology.
+I became aware that most Christians are not familiar with the basic tenets of their own fundamental mainstream Christian doctrinal teachings.
 Mormonism gives the strongest assurance that I know of that marriage and family relationships can indeed continue with those bonds of love and affection continuing and even increasing in the eternities.

 When I was 17 years old I was baptized and became a member of the Church of Jesus Christ of Latter-Day Saints.
 Many of my questions were answered and God confirmed the truth of it to me through the power Holy Ghost.
 This is a pattern explained in the Bible.
 It is part of the process of being born again spiritually.
 Before that time I had no idea as to how God would communicate truth to me.